English version below

 link -> ZASADY OTRZYMANIA DOFINANSOWANIA W FORMIE KOSZTÓW RZECZYWISTYCH

-Właściwa stawka ryczałtu na podróż określana jest na podstawie kalkulatora on-line dostępnego pod adresem internetowym Komisji Europejskiej (KE): https://ec.europa.eu/programmes/erasmus-plus/resources/distance-calculator_en.
+Właściwa stawka ryczałtu na podróż określana jest na podstawie kalkulatora on-line dostępnego pod adresem internetowym Komisji Europejskiej (KE): http://ec.europa.eu/programmes/erasmus-plus/tools/distance_en.htm.

 2. Stypendium przyznawane jest osobom zakwalifikowanym w kolejności dostarczenia kompletu dokumentów wymienionych w ust.
 29 do DSM (decyduje data wpływu ostatniego z kompletu dokumentów) z niewykorzystanych/niealokowanych w danym projekcie KA131 środków na mobilności długoterminowe do momentu ich wyczerpania.